someniatko/DoctrineRestDriver/README.md

  * This annotation marks the class as managed entity:
  * @ORM\Entity
  *
- * This annotation is used to define the target resource of the API.
-You can either use only a resource name in which
+ * You can either only use a resource name or the whole url of
+ * the resource to define your target.
+In the first case the target
- * case the target url will consist of the host, configured in your options and the given name or you can use the whole
+ * url will consist of the host, configured in your options and the
- * url of the target:
+ * given name.
+In the second one your argument is used as it is.
  * @ORM\Table("products|http://www.yourSite.com/api/products")
  */
 class Product {